This tutorial demonstrates how to unmerge cells in Excel and Google Sheets.

 In the following example, cells B2:C3 are merged into one cell with the text from B2 (“Product name”).
 If you want to unmerge the cells, follow these steps:

-- To unmerge cells, you need to select a merged cell (B2).
+- To unmerge cells, first select the merged cell (B2).

 - In the Ribbon, go to Home.